sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

                 - AcmeDemoBundle:CRUD

-For more information about service configuration please refer to
+For more information about service configuration please refer to Step 3 of :doc:`getting_started`

-TODO: link

-Create the custom action in our Controller
+Create the custom action in your Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now it's time to actually create your custom action here, for this example i chose to implement a ``clone`` action.
+Now it's time to actually create your custom action here, for this example I chose to implement a ``clone`` action.

 .. code-block:: php